murk-sy/manga-pr-guide/Guide.md

 Both characters together mean "origin of the sun", which should remind you of the phrase "Land of the rising sun".

+Japanese does not have plural forms per se.
+Usually, there is a either a number or a counter (a special way of counting depending on the object being counted) indicating the amount.
+For some kanji, the same kanji can be used twice (for example 人 - person) to indicate plural form (for example 人人 - people) - see also "Iteration marks".

 You can think of kanji sort of like using emoji instead of a homonym word in order to distinguish the intent.
 Both sound the same, but have distinctly different meanings.
 * She learned that a 🙇 is not always the best way to approach people.